We must reform the electricity market to make this the last fossil fuel crisis ever

 With this in mind, the current single GB wholesale market provides weak incentives to shift demand, and can often incentivise demand shifting which exacerbates, rather than relieves, local energy constraints.
 Wholesale prices which better reflect local generation patterns would encourage a more effective response from flexible assets, and invite retailers and others to innovate in ways which are more beneficial for the grid, and for GB.

 If the Government’s market review is to be successful it must, above all else, address this failing.
-New market arrangements need to provide stronger locational signals which facilitate flexibility to help balance an ever-greener grid and provide an affordable way out of fossil fuel dependency.
+New market arrangements need to provide stronger regional signals which facilitate flexibility to help balance an ever-greener grid and provide an affordable way out of fossil fuel dependency.
 With a reformed market in place, consequential changes to renewable support mechanisms could, and should, be made to keep investment in renewables strong.

 How should we expand low carbon flexibility?